dmd-program/dmd-100/projects/open_design/develop_user_testing.md

   - What could be better?
   - Was this fun, or frustrating?

-## Report in
+## Post work to the Studio

-1. After you are done testing, submit a `.doc` of your test notes to the Box folder.
+1. After you are done testing, submit a `.doc` of your test notes.
 Be sure to include your name on the document.
-2. Once you have uploaded to Box, post the shared download link (The Share button in Box) to the Studio.
-Ensure the link is working and publicly accessible.